How to Choose the Perfect Date (fruit)?

 Dates have been a huge part of our past, brought out at Christmas with unshelled nuts and a funny nutcracker that we never got to use.
 They get to be in our deepest childhood memories.

 Recently Dates got more popular as people started going vegan and healthy eaters.
 They are sweet, so serve as an excellent replacement for those wanting to reduce or eliminate processed sugar.
 They also make a valuable ‘binder’ where butter might otherwise have been used – like in a cheesecake base, for instance.
-Dates also offer a lot of essential nutrients and are a great source of potassium.
+Dates offer a lot of essential nutrients and are a great source of potassium.

 What are the fresh Dates?